tahosa/discord-util-bot/app/tasks/scoresaber/README.md

 Configuration
 -------------

-The following values can be set in `server.cfg` under the `scoresaber` section to change the behavior of this task
+The following values can be set in `server.cfg` under the `scoresaber` section to change the behavior of this task.

 ### `enabled`: `bool`